RobertDresler/SwiftUINavigation/README.md

 <summary>Click here to see more 👈</summary>
 The `RootNavigationView` is the top-level hierarchy element.
 It is placed inside a `WindowGroup` and holds a reference to the root `NavigationModel`.
 Avoid nesting one `RootNavigationView` inside another—use it only at the top level.

-The only exception is when integrating `SwiftUINavigation` into an existing project that uses UIKit-based navigation.
-In this case, `RootNavigationView` allows you to bridge between SwiftUI and UIKit navigation patterns.
+The only exception is when integrating `SwiftUINavigation` into an existing project that uses UIKit based (or other SwiftUI based) navigation.
+In this case, `RootNavigationView` allows you to bridge between SwiftUINavigation and your existing codebase - see [Migration from UIKit based navigation](#Migration-from-UIKit-based-navigation) and [Migration from other SwiftUI based navigation](#Migration-from-other-SwiftUI-based-navigation).

 The root model should be created using the `@StateObject` property wrapper, for example, in your `App`: